Smoothieware/SmoothieV2/developers-guide.md

 that is ok.
 Another alternative is to schedule the issuing of gcodes from a slowtimer, one or two per cycle.

+There is also a callback `in_command_ctx` that can be requested (by setting `want_command_ctx = true` ) that is called when the command thread is idle.
+This allows a thread to send commands direct to the command thread in that context.

 ## getting input for a command

 ## things to avoid